The Pod Community

-My psychotherapy career began at Lifeline as a volunteer telephone counsellor in 2003.
+My psychotherapy career began at Lifeline as a volunteer 2003.
 I enjoyed counselling so much I trained as a facilitator and later a supervisor.
-At the time Lifeline offered counsellors many short courses in therapeutic modalities such as NLP, Art therapy, Focusing and EFT Tapping.
+At the time Lifeline offered their volunteers many short courses in therapeutic modalities such as NLP, Art therapy, Focusing and EFT Tapping.
 I did every course I could and also studied my Diploma in Community Welfare Work/Counselling.

 In addition to traditional study, I completed courses in Reiki (Reiki Master) and Meditation.

 In 2008 I suddenly started having anxiety and panic attacks.
 I couldn’t eat.
 I could barely swallow and I lost a great deal of weight.
 I was overwhelmed by everything.
 This experience forced me to stop and focus on getting myself well.
 I had spent so long learning how to help others.
 This was the time to put all my learning into practice, to help myself.
 I journaled, I did art therapy, Reiki and had therapy.
 I was diagnosed with PTSD - Post Traumatic Stress Disorder.

 It took a good 2 years before I could eating normally again.
 I found, through those years, a great deal of support came from my family, friends and animals - my dogs and my horses especially.
 I spent many hours just sitting with them, and receiving their unconditional love.